Poisonous Plants & Weeds in Texas You Should Be Cautious Of

 Pokeweed

-Pokeweed is another plant that you need to be cautious around.
+Pokeweed is another poisonous plant that you need to be cautious around.
 This absurdly fast-growing plant is native to the eastern united states but can be seen in most states including Texas.
 Pokeweed can be found growing in open fields, fencerows, and any disturbed area of soil.
 It can easily outcompete any other plant it is near.
 The plant has large green leaves and produces dark berries in the fall.
 But don’t worry about not being able to spot this beast.
 Its incredible height will make it stand out.
 Every part of the pokeweed is poisonous, including the berries.
 Livestock has been known to become sick and die from eating pokeweed growing in pastures.

 Poison Ivy and Poison Oak